eslamafifybarakat/wakeb-tech-site/README.md

-# wakeb-tech-site
+# wakeb-tech

-sarie-site is html,css and js
+wakeb-tech is html,css and js